sauberdev/modern-cmake-stm32/README.md

 # modern-cmake-stm32
-Small project to demonstrate how to develop SW for STM32 MCU's using modern CMake and CubeMX
+Small project to demonstrate how to develop SW for STM32 MCU's using modern CMake and CubeMX.

 ## Description
 This project aims to demonstrate how the modern CMake and STM32CubeMX